JackD27/JackD27.github.io/README.md

     npm i
     npm start
 ```
 **Disclaimer:** I didn't push the .env file into the server folder.
 You will have to make your own database.
-I used PostgreSQL from heroku.
+I used PostgreSQL from Heroku.
 You will also need a Secret Access Token in the .env as well for JWT.